 Rémi Brague is emeritus professor of medieval and Arabic philosophy at the University of Paris I and Romano Guardini Chair Emeritus of Philosophy at Ludwig-Maximilians-Universität (Munich).
-He is a member of the Institut de France and author of many books, including The Law of God: The Philosophical History of an Idea and The Wisdom of the World: The Human Experience of the Universe in Western Thought.
+He is a member of the Institut de France and author of many books, including Curing Mad Truths: Medieval Wisdom for the Modern Age (University of Notre Dame Press, 2019).